d-fine/datalandEDC/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 # Maintenance tasks (to be completed by the assignee)
 ## EDC
+### Skipped updates
+The following known issues need to be reviewed in case a compatible version is available.
+Add new known issues as they appear.
+- [ ] ktlint 0.45.2 (higher version is not compatible with jlleitschuh plugin)

 ### Gradle update
 - [ ] Execute `gradlew dependencyUpdates` to get a report on Dependencies with updates
 - [ ] Update `settings.gradle.kts` (for libraries), `build.gradle.kts` (for plugins) and `gradle.properties` (for jacoco and ktlint)